Trap.NZ Comprehensive User Guide

 An installation can only be deleted if there are no records associated with it.
 If you wish to d...

-Trap.nz enables trappers to remote monitor devices (traps, bait stations etc.) using sensors from...
+Trap.nz enables trappers to remotely monitor devices (traps, bait stations etc) using sensors fro...

 Lines

 Lines allow you to group installations together.
-Often they are used to follow a physical track o...
+They don't require a physical location, though m...

 Reporting